peteroupc/classic-wallpaper/README.md

      - This point can also apply to an image if only part of the image has only colors of the same hue and "saturation", and the rest is grayscale.
 In that case, the color shifting can then be made to apply only to the nongrayscale part of the image.
      - If the automatic adaptation to a particular color palette (such as black and white, or the three VGA gray tones, or the full VGA palette; see "Color Palettes", earlier) leads to an unsatisfactory appearance, then a version optimized for that palette can be supplied.

-2. Other tileable wallpapers employing more than 256 colors and otherwise satisfying the requirements above are acceptable, though not preferable.
-If a wallpaper image has more than 256 colors and otherwise meets the requirements of this challenge, it can be adapted to have the colors of a limited-color palette (see the "Color Palettes" section below) by dithering techniques, where the image can be converted to a grayscale image, color shifted, or both before adapting it this way.
+2. Other tileable wallpapers employing more than 256 colors and otherwise satisfying the challenge's requirements are acceptable, though not preferable.
+If a wallpaper image has more than 256 colors and otherwise meets those requirements, it can be adapted to have the colors of a limited-color palette (see the "Color Palettes" section below) by dithering techniques, where the image can be converted to a grayscale image, color shifted, or both before adapting it this way.
 And, if the image is not tileable, the _desktopwallpaper.py_ has an `argyle` method that generates a tileable wallpaper image from two images of the same size, neither of which need be tileable.

 3. An unusual form of wallpaper results from layering a tileable foreground over a nontileable (abstract) background, where the foreground has transparent pixels and wraps around the edges.
-Examples of this technique are shown in the wallpaper file `RIBBONS.BMP` and the Memphis Group-style wallpaper file `PARTY.BMP`, both of which were distributed with Windows 3.0.
+Examples of this technique are shown in the wallpaper files `RIBBONS.BMP` and `PARTY.BMP`, both of which were distributed with Windows 3.0 and the latter was inspired by the Memphis group style.

 4. One example of tileable noise can be generated using the "[diamond-square algorithm](https://en.wikipedia.org/wiki/Diamond-square_algorithm)".

 5. One way to generate a wallpaper image is by blending a solid color (or another tileable wallpaper) with a tileable image consisting of only transparent pixels and semitransparent and opaque black pixels (such as a masonry pattern).

+6. **Stochastic Tiling:** Wang tiles are a finite set of tiles (here, wallpaper images) that can cover an arbitrary grid without seams.
+One example is the [set of 16 tiles](https://web.archive.org/web/20150612010851/http://www.cr31.co.uk/stagecast/wang/intro.html) whose edges have two variations each: two upper-edge, two lower-edge, two left-edge, and two right-edge variations.

+    - A randomized tiling, or _stochastic tiling_, can be generated from this tile set by repeatedly selecting a grid position and choosing a random tile that can go in that position without introducing seams, until the whole grid is covered.
+    - Another kind of stochastic tiling occurs with placing a randomly chosen version of a wallpaper image at each grid position, where each version has the same size and the same edges as each other version but can otherwise vary.[^8]

+    Both kinds of stochastic tiling can be combined.
+[See example](https://web.archive.org/web/20160220062702/http://www.cr31.co.uk/stagecast/wang/2edge.html).[^9]

 ## Sample Wallpaper Generation Code